claws-lab/dygetviz/README.md

 ## Terminology

 - `DG`: Dynamic Graphs, which can be categorized into DTDG and CTDG
-- `DTDG`: Discrete-Time Dynamic Graphs
+- `DTDG`: Discrete-Time Dynamic Graphs (the type of graphs we are dealing with)
-- `CTDG`: Discrete-Time Dynamic Graphs
+- `CTDG`: Continuous-Time Dynamic Graphs
 - `Embedding Trajectories`: Please refer to the [JODIE paper (KDD2019)]() for more details

 ## Datasets